Asian Studies in Business and Economics (ASBE) - Your gateway to the Asian economic region

 In the follow-up phase, students reflect on and evaluate their own findings.
 The project work is finalised in this phase and presented to fellow students, professors and the following ASBE year at a closing event.
 The final event is expected to take place in May.

-In addition, the ASBE graduates will be available to the following year group as contacts for questions and will organise a small country-specific workshop in the country groups to facilitate the exchange of experience and information between the year groups.
+In addition, the ASBE graduates will be available to the following year as contacts for questions and will organise a small country-specific workshop in the country groups to facilitate the exchange of experience and information between the years.

 To summarise, the follow-up phase focuses on the following four pillars: